Underwriting spot: PBS policy

 Sponsorship underwriting and advertising are essentially the same thing when linked by the exchange of something of value such as cash, goods or services.
 The underwriter receives a number of informational messages about their business which are broadcast in exchange for a dollar amount.
 Individuals, foundations, and non-profit donors may underwrite programming without the need for an underwriting informational advertising contract.
 PBS and CPB rules permit underwriting commercial use for broadcast stations with certain speech limits that are only required of broadcast stations because of the nature of the non-profit license.

 Channels that run non-commercial formats on cable television or direct broadcast satellite television tend not to use underwriting spots, as they can use subscriber fees to fund operations (such as C-SPAN).
 Classic Arts Showcase is an exception, as the service is funded through a foundation established by its founder, Lloyd Rigler, and thus credits that foundation for its funding on-air.
 As these channels are not broadcast over the air, they are exempt from the wording restrictions on underwriting spots on cable stations, should they choose to use them.

 Japanese policy

-In most Japanese television and radio stations (such as NHK, ANN, FNN/FNS, JNN, NNN/NNS, TXN, JAITS, OUJ, JRN, NRN, JFN, JFL and MegaNet), sponsors are usually credited with a voiceover (○○の提供でお送りします/しました).
+On most Japanese television and radio stations (such as NHK, ANN, FNN/FNS, JNN, NNN/NNS, TXN, JAITS, OUJ, JRN, NRN, JFN, JFL and MegaNet), sponsors are usually credited with a voiceover (○○の提供でお送りします/しました).

 Like the American public stations, these sponsors are usually mentioned before and after the program.
-Unlike American public stations, these announcements played alongside with traditional commercials.
+Unlike American public stations, these announcements played alongside traditional commercials and during a scene of a show.